 There are different ways to do this.
 For example, you could do any one of the following:

-- Working for a company that pays directly in Bitcoin.
-For example, if you do freelance work for a cryptocurrency business or have a reputation as a reliable escrow service provider, you could get paid in Bitcoin.
+- Working for a company that pays directly in bitcoin.
+For example, if you do freelance work for a cryptocurrency business or have a reputation as a reliable service provider, you could get paid in bitcoin.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly